Sabrinas Organizing

 Stackable Shoe Storage

-Stackable Shoe Storage (Affiliate Link) is great for closet shelves (Affiliate Link).
+Stackable Shoe Storage (affiliate) is great for closet shelves (affiliate).
 There are a variety of options for stackable storage.
 They can be closed units or allow you access from the front or top.
 They can be acrylic and clear or colored.

 Image of Stackable Shoe Storage 12 Pack X Large Shoe Organizer